 To keep your indoor vertical garden thriving, it is essential to provide consistent care and attention.
 Here are some basic care requirements to keep in mind:

-Watering: Monitor the moisture levels of your plants and water them as needed, taking care not to over- or under-water.
+Watering: Monitor your plants’ moisture levels and water them as needed, taking care not to overwater or drown them.
 Consider investing in an automated irrigation system for consistent and efficient watering.

-Lighting: Ensure that your plants receive adequate light by investing in suitable grow lights or positioning your garden near a natural light source.
+Lighting: Ensure your plants receive adequate light by using suitable grow lights or positioning your garden near a natural light source.

-Nutrition: Provide your plants with the necessary nutrients by using a balanced, slow-release fertilizer.
+Nutrition: Use a balanced, slow-release fertilizer to give your plants nutrients.
 Be mindful of over-fertilizing, as this can harm your plants.

-Pest and disease control: Keep an eye out for signs of pests and diseases, and address any issues promptly to prevent them from spreading.
+Pest and disease control: Look for signs of pests and diseases and address any issues promptly to prevent them from spreading.

 By mastering these indoor vertical gardening basics, you will be well on your way to creating a thriving, vibrant oasis in your home.
 As you gain experience and confidence, you can further explore advanced techniques and tools to elevate your garden to new heights.